To maintain consistency, we should follow the standard from Scrum.org when talking about this topic.

 Product Owner (PO), Dev team, and Scrum Master(SM)

-However, there may be other roles in dev team, here is a table to describe this:
+However, there may be other roles in dev team which will vary from the project, here is a table to describe what they do:

 |SM||Ensure scrum happens|